BattletechModders/StrategicOperations/README.md

 `timeBetweenAttacks` - float. minimum amount of time that must elapse before strafing unit can instantiate another attack.
 0.35 is HBS' default, can probably go as low as 0.1 without strange things happening. really only a minor tweak if you think the strafing units arent attacking "enough", but velocity and elevation are likely more important.

-`commandUseCostsMulti` - float, multiplier governing costs of using command abilities. if >0, the cost of the unit being used (as defined in the unit def) is multiplied by this value to obtain a per-use cost of using the ability. should probably only be used if beacons are not set to be consumed, or at least set to some low value.
+`commandUseCostsMulti` - float, multiplier governing costs of using command abilities. if >0, the cost of the unit being used (as defined in the unit def) is multiplied by this value to obtain a per-use cost of using the ability. should probably only be used if beacons are not set to be consumed, or at least set to some low value. **this cost will stack with any manually defined costs in the AbilityDef using Abilifier**

 `deploymentBeaconEquipment` - List<string>, list of component IDs that are considered "deployment beacons" to give options for the specific unit that gets deployed/strafes during combat.